CollinHeist/TitleCardMaker/README.md

 ## Getting Started

-Read the [Getting Started](https://github.com/CollinHeist/TitleCardMaker/wiki) page on the Wiki.
+Read the [Getting Started](https://github.com/CollinHeist/TitleCardMaker/wiki) page on the Wiki for the traditional install, or the [Getting Started on Docker](https://github.com/CollinHeist/TitleCardMaker/wiki/Docker-Tutorial) page to install using Docker.

+If you're using Unraid, there is a template available for easy setup - just search `titlecardmaker` on the Unraid Community Apps store.

 ## Usage and Troubleshooting
 Assuming you're using the default preference filename, invoking the Maker is as simple as: